guilhem-martin/go-guerrilla-wiki/Configuration-example:-save-to-Redis-&-MySQL.md

 ### Prerequisites

-Assuming you have Redis and MySQL already installed for this example.
+Assuming you have Redis and SQL already installed for this example.
+(Or SQL driver of your choice)

 ### Configuration